Shubham-Bhoite/Maven-Guide/README.md

 ### Key Elements in POM
 1.modelVersion:
 - This specifies the version of the POM model being used.
 Currently, 4.0.0 is the default and most widely used version.

+2.groupId:
+- The groupId uniquely identifies your project across all projects.
+Typically, it follows the reverse domain name convention (e.g., com.example).

+3.artifactId:
+- The artifactId is the name of the jar without the version.
+It is the name of the project.

+4.version:
+- The version is the project’s current version.
+Maven uses this version to distinguish between different versions of the same project.
+- Versions can be specific like 1.0.0, or they can include SNAPSHOT, which indicates a version in development.